marlospomin/rails-deployment-guide/README.md

 end
 ```

-For extra help configuring Mina, head over to the documentation page at https://github.com/mina-deploy/mina.
+For extra help on configuring Mina, head over to the documentation page at https://github.com/mina-deploy/mina.

 ## Deploy

-After the configuration process is done run `mina setup` to setup the folder structure on your server.
+After the base configuration is done run `mina setup` to setup the folder structure on your server.

 Log in your server via `ssh` and the fill the shared files under `/var/www/your_app_name/shared/config` with your local file contents.
 This process is a one time only, or until you run `mina setup` again.